The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 According to our guide, the seat was more than a throne.

-Apparently, the seat was also meant to be used by a priest, since there is a sunken bath nearby not connected to the drain system.
+Apparently, the seat was also meant to be used by a priest since a sunken bath nearby is not connected to the drain system.
 This indicates that the water in the bath was probably used for ritual baths.

 The Royal Apartments